kotopanjang/url_shortener/README.md

 # URL Shortener

-URL Shortener is an api to allow user to convert their full-length url into a short link.
+URL Shortener is an api to allow user to convert their full-length URl into a short link.
 And also convert back into their original URL.
 It comes with environment variable to make it easier to deploy everywhere.

 # Requirement